-Saving and sharing fills and transparencies
+Saving fills and transparencies

-After you create or modify a fill or transparency pattern, you can save it and add tags (keywords) in the language of your choice.
+After you create or modify a fill or transparency pattern, you can save it and add metadata such as name and tags (keywords) in the language of your choice.
 Fills and patterns are saved in a special file format with a .fill extension, which preserves information about the transformations applied to the fill or pattern.

-To save and share a fill or transparency
+To save a custom fill or transparency